avsaryagmur/GitHubGistsTestAutomation/README.md

 5. Install project dependencies:

-`yarn install`
+`npm install`

-6. Create a file named "cypress.env.json" and fill your github credentials such as "cypress.example.env.json"
+6. Create a file named "cypress.env.json" and fill in your GitHub credentials such as "cypress.example.env.json"

 7. Run all tests interactively:

-`yarn cypress`
+`npx cypress open`

 ### The packages